gzhihongwei/hampshire-hope/google/README.md

 2. Then, install `gmaps` by running the command `pip install gmaps` in your terminal.
 3. Finally, load the extension into Jupyter with `jupyter nbextension enable --py --sys-prefix gmaps`.

+## Enabling Google's APIs

+In order to query from the Distance Matrix API and to generate a heatmap, you must have a valid project on [Google Cloud Platform](https://console.cloud.google.com/home/).
+In order to create a project, navigate to the dropdown next to "Google Cloud Platform" on the top navigation bar.
+Afterwards, click on the three lines on the top navigation bar to reveal the sidebar.
+From here, click on "APIs & Services".
+There should be a blue "+" sign saying to "ENABLE APIS AND SERVICES".
+Click on that and search up "Distance Matrix" and "Maps JavaScript".
+Enable these two APIs, otherwise you will encounter errors when trying to run the notebook.

 Navigate to the `google` directory using the `cd` command in your terminal.
 After navigating there, run `jupyter notebook` and you should be able to navigate to `heatmap.ipynb` from there.
 That should be everything.
 If something is not working, email <georgewei369@yahoo.com> (or just slack).